alemart/opensurge/README.md

 Open Surge is a highly flexible game.
 It can be remixed in many ways, allowing users to unleash their creativity.
 Modifications (MODs) range from small hacks to whole new games.

 Learn:
-* How to use the level editor
+* How to use the level editor (press F12 during gameplay)
-* Basic hacking (sprites, bricksets, etc.)
+* How to do [basic hacking](http://opensurge2d.org) (modify sprites, sounds, characters, controls, etc.)
-* Coding in [SurgeScript](http://docs.opensurge2d.org) to unleash your full creativity
+* How to use [SurgeScript](http://docs.opensurge2d.org) to unleash your full creativity!

 Check the [video tutorials](http://youtube.com/alemart88) as well.